Professor Helen E S Nesadurai

 Areas of Research & Supervision

-Potential areas of supervision include the study of international cooperation, global governance, regionalism, transnational governance and multi-level governance, with a focus on Southeast Asia and more broadly in East Asia and the Asia-Pacific.
+Potential areas of supervision include the study of the politics and political economy of development, regionalism, and international and transnational governance.
+Areas of focus include Southeast Asia, East Asia and the Asia-Pacific.

-Tengku Zahaslan Bin Tuan Hashim (with main supervisor Dr Joel D Moore)
+Tengku Zahaslan Bin Tuan Hashim (with associate supervisor Dr Joel Moore)

-Satish Ranggayah (with main supervisor Associate Professor Marco Buente)
+Satish Ranggayah (with external supervisor Professor Marco Buente)

-Nadiah Ahmad (with main supervisor Dr Joel D Moore)
+Nadiah Ahmad (with main supervisor Dr Joel Moore)

 Assessing the efficacy of gender mainstreaming policies

-Delia Ruth Paul (with main supervisor Associate Professor Megan Farrelly and associate supervisor Dr Briony Cathryn Rogers)
+Delia Ruth Paul (with main supervisor Associate Professor Megan Farrelly and associate supervisor Associate Professor Briony Rogers)

 Drivers, barriers and incentives for sustainable water management in Johor state, Malaysia